 |

-a brief excerpt from an REH poem as listed below.
+with a poem or a brief excerpt from a poem as detailed below.

 |